sharovatov/teamlead/estimations_en2.md

 - to see team load/capacity
 - public tender requires estimates
-- ‘business’ needs to know ‘when’
+- manager needs to know when the feature will be done
-- ‘business’ needs to understand how much the feature costs
+- manager needs to understand how much the feature costs
-- ‘business’ needs to be able to choose which feature to do first
+- manager needs to be able to choose which feature to do first

 ### To see team load/capacity